 Again, tax preparation fees or tax software are only eligible to be written off for the business-related portion of your tax returns.
 This includes Schedule C, Schedule E, or Schedule F.

 Otherwise, the fees are personal expenses and cannot be deducted.
 We recommend you consult with a tax preparation professional or accountant to see if these types of fees are eligible for you.
+Be sure to store your tax preparation receipts for at least three years after filing in case you get audited.

 There you have it.
 The quick and easy guide to writing off tax preparation fees.
 We hope you found the information useful for when you are preparing to do your taxes.
 If you are a self-employed worker who is looking to manage your expense reports, maximize your deductible expenses, and easily file your complicated taxes, try Bonsai Tax (sign up for a 14-day free trial!).
 Our expense tracker can help you minimize the headache of dealing with taxes.

-Our app automatically tracks expenses and sends you reminders for important tax dates so you never miss a deadline and receive a filing penalty.
+Our app automatically tracks expenses and sends you reminders for important tax dates so you never miss a deadline and receive a late filing penalty.
 Test drive our software today.

 A verbal contract (formally called an oral contract) refers to an agreement between two parties that's made —you guessed it— verbally.